M-Kaur-Singh/mlops-pipeline-api/README.md

 ### 4.1 Sub-Resource Locator Pattern Question
 You can place annotations like @Produces(MediaType.APPLICATION_JSON) at either the class level or the individual method level.
 What is the benefit of class-level placement, and how does method-level overriding work?

-**Answer:** Declaring @Produces(MediaType.APPLICATION_JSON) at the class level establishes a clean, shared fallback rule for the entire resource controller, reducing boilerplate code across all inner methods.
-Method-level overriding allows developers to break away from this global rule for specific endpoints that need to output alternate media variants, like a data download endpoint marked with @Produces(MediaType.TEXT_PLAIN).
-The JAX-RS runtime evaluates these targets by prioritizing the narrowest, most specific path declaration, allowing the method annotation to override the broader class fallback smoothly.
-This pattern is necessary for managing sub-resource locators that resolve nested components dynamically.
+**Answer:** Placing @Produces(MediaType.APPLICATION_JSON) at class level defines a default response media type for all methods within the resource class.
+This reduces duplication and improves maintainability by avoiding repeated annotations on each endpoint method.

+Method-level @Produces annotations allow this default behaviour to be overridden for specific endpoints when a different response format is required, such as text/plain or another media type.

+The JAX-RS runtime resolves the most specific annotation available, meaning method-level annotations take precedence over class-level annotations.
+This allows fine-grained control over individual endpoints while maintaining a consistent default configuration at class level.

 ### 4.2 Historical Data Management Note
-**Implementation Logic:** To manage performance metrics and accuracy over time, historical data endpoints are exposed under deep nesting routes.
-Successful POST operations targeting performance tracking sub-resources dynamically fire automated callbacks to adjust and update the parent machine learning model record's data states seamlessly.
+**Implementation Logic:** Evaluation metrics are stored using a nested sub-resource under `/models/{modelId}/metrics`, implemented via a sub-resource locator in `ModelResource`.
+The `EvaluationMetricResource` exposes a `GET /` endpoint to retrieve the historical evaluation metrics for a specific model and a `POST /` endpoint to append new evaluation metrics to that model’s history.

+When a new metric is submitted via POST, it is persisted into the model’s evaluation history.
+As a required side effect of this operation, the parent `MachineLearningModel` entity is also updated by setting its `latestAccuracy` field to the newly submitted accuracy score.
+This ensures data consistency between historical metric records and the model’s current performance state across the API.
 ---

 ## PART 5: ADVANCED ERROR HANDLING

 ### 5.1 Resource Conflict (409) Note
-**Implementation Logic:** Deleting a Workspace containing active elements triggers a custom `WorkspaceNotEmptyException`.
-A dedicated JAX-RS ExceptionMapper catches this exception to cleanly pass back an HTTP 409 Conflict code bundled with a structured error explanation payload.
+** Attempting to delete a MLWorkspace that still contains associated models triggers a custom WorkspaceNotEmptyException.
+This exception is handled by a dedicated JAX-RS ExceptionMapper, which converts it into an HTTP 409 Conflict response.
+The response includes a structured JSON error message explaining that the workspace cannot be deleted due to existing model dependencies, ensuring clear feedback to the client while maintaining API integrity.

 ### 5.2 Dependency Validation (422/400) Question
 HTTP status codes are categorized into classes (e.g., 2xx, 4xx, 5xx).
 Explain fundamentally why a validation failure caused by the user providing a non-existent workspaceId must return a 4xx code rather than a 5xx code.

-**Answer:** The HTTP specification states that status code groupings reflect where the error originated.
-4xx responses are reserved for Client Errors, meaning the backend server processed the inbound stream safely, but the client sent an unprocessable payload, invalid arguments, or a bad structural reference.
-Conversely, 5xx codes specify Server Errors, meaning the incoming request was completely valid, but the internal server code crashed or suffered an unhandled runtime exception.
+**Answer:** HTTP status codes are grouped into classes that indicate the origin of the response.
+4xx status codes represent client errors, meaning the request was syntactically valid but contained incorrect or invalid data from the client’s perspective.
+In this case, the server has processed the request correctly but cannot complete it due to an invalid input, such as a non-existent workspaceId.

+In contrast, 5xx status codes represent server errors, which occur when the server fails to process a valid request due to internal faults, such as unhandled exceptions or system failures.

-Providing a missing or incorrect workspaceId is a user-driven input error.
-The API server is executing perfectly by catching this mistake, meaning a 4xx error (such as 400 Bad Request or 422 Unprocessable Entity via `LinkedWorkspaceNotFoundException`) must be passed back.
-Throwing a 5xx code here would be highly misleading, as it falsely indicates a server bug and breaks error-monitoring systems.
+Providing a non-existent workspaceId is therefore a client-side validation issue, as the client has referenced a resource that does not exist.
+The server is functioning correctly by detecting and rejecting this invalid reference, and as such, a 4xx response (such as 400 Bad Request or 422 Unprocessable Entity) is appropriate.
+Returning a 5xx error would incorrectly imply a server malfunction and could mislead monitoring systems and API consumers, potentially breaking error-monitoring systems and skewing operational alerts.

 ### 5.3 State Constraint (403) Note
-**Implementation Logic:** Modifying or posting tasks against deprecated workflows triggers a specialized `ModelDeprecatedException`.
-An architectural exception handler isolates this event and seamlessly returns an HTTP 403 Forbidden error response to block unlawful changes.
+**Implementation Logic:** When a MachineLearningModel is marked with the status DEPRECATED, it is no longer eligible to accept new evaluation metrics.
+Any attempt to submit a POST request to /models/{modelId}/metrics for such a model triggers a custom ModelDeprecatedException.

+This exception is handled by a dedicated JAX-RS ExceptionMapper, which returns an HTTP 403 Forbidden response.
+This indicates that the request is understood by the server, but the current state of the resource prevents the operation from being performed.
+The response ensures that deprecated models remain immutable while providing clear feedback to the client.

 ### 5.4 Global Safety Net (500) Question
 If an operation throws a specific custom exception (e.g., LinkedWorkspaceNotFoundException) and you also have a global ExceptionMapper<Throwable>, how does the JAX-RS runtime determine which mapper to execute?

-**Answer:** The JAX-RS architecture relies on a strict inheritance proximity algorithm (closest-match mapping) to determine exactly which exception interceptor to execute.
-When a handler is triggered, the runtime scans the thrown object's type tree against all registered ExceptionMapper parameters.
-It will always prioritize the mapper that sits closest to the exception class type.

-Because a specialized exception has a direct, exact relationship with its concrete mapper, its structural proximity distance is zero.
-The root Throwable interface is the absolute top-level parent class, placing it at the furthest possible inheritance distance.
-Consequently, JAX-RS chooses the specific mapper first and drops back to the catch-all Throwable safety net (returning a generic HTTP 500 Internal Server Error) only if an unhandled unexpected runtime failure takes place.
+**Answer:** The JAX-RS runtime resolves exception handling using a most specific match strategy based on the exception class hierarchy.
+When an exception is thrown, the runtime searches for a registered ExceptionMapper that exactly matches the exception type or the closest parent type in its inheritance chain.

+If a specific mapper exists for a custom exception such as LinkedWorkspaceNotFoundException, that mapper will be selected in preference to more generic handlers.
+This is because it provides a direct match to the thrown exception type.

+A global ExceptionMapper<Throwable> acts as a catch-all fallback handler and is only used when no more specific mapper is available.
+This ensures that unexpected runtime exceptions are still handled gracefully and converted into a standard HTTP 500 Internal Server Error, preventing raw stack traces from being exposed to the client.

 ### 5.5 API Logging Filters Question
 In your filter, you interact with ContainerRequestContext and ContainerResponseContext.
 List two pieces of crucial HTTP metadata (e.g., headers, URIs) you can extract from these contexts that are highly valuable for debugging server issues.

-**Answer:** * First item: The Request Inbound URI and HTTP Verb (ContainerRequestContext.getUriInfo().getRequestUri() / .getMethod()).
-Custom filters implementing ContainerRequestFilter extract these metadata elements to explicitly trace target entry routes and user actions executed against system resources.
-* Second item: The Response Status Code and Content Length (ContainerResponseContext.getStatus() / .getLength()).
-Interceptors implementing ContainerResponseFilter capture these states to monitor outbound data traffic.
-Logging these elements together within centralized console loops builds a flawless tracking log showing HTTP methods, request URIs, and status results for all incoming operations.
+**Answer:** * Request URI and HTTP method (from ContainerRequestContext), using methods such as getUriInfo().getRequestUri() and getMethod().
+These are useful for identifying which endpoint is being accessed and what operation is being performed.
+* Response status code and response headers (from ContainerResponseContext), using methods such as getStatus() and getHeaders().
+These help determine the outcome of the request and provide additional diagnostic information for debugging server behaviour.